In this article:

 You must avoid both active and passive smoking, as inhaling tobacco fumes can worsen the underlying infection and delay recovery.

 A cool mist vaporizer or humidifier helps add moisture to the surrounding air.
 This helps prevent dryness, swelling, and discomfort in the throat.

 Follow these guidelines to keep yourself from getting infected:

-- Because tonsillitis is usually a “community-acquired” infection, it spreads easily from one person to the next.
+Tonsillitis spreads easily from one person to the next.
 Thus, you should maintain a healthy distance from anyone who is currently struggling with this condition or even a sore throat.

-- You should not share utensils and personal items with anyone who has active tonsillitis or is suffering from a sore throat.
+Moreover, you should not share utensils and personal items with anyone who has active tonsillitis or is suffering from a sore throat.

-You come into contact with all sorts of contaminated objects and surfaces; thus, it is essential for you to wash your hands several times a day, especially before eating or touching your face.
+You come into contact with all sorts of contaminated objects and surfaces.
+Thus, it is essential for you to wash your hands several times a day, especially before eating or touching your face.